Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/virtualbox_slides.md

 ---

-## Summary
+## Summary and Outlook

-- Open-source system for virtual machines
+- VirtualBox is open-source system for virtual machines
 - Simple to set up and run
-- Offer flexibility on OS choice
+- Offers flexibility on OS choice
-- Manual setup.
-How to manage several VMs efficiently?
-  - CLI interface exists
+- Manual setup, but also CLI interface exists
-- Consistency of the environment?
-- Sharing image with others?

 > "If you can't git diff a file format, it's broken."